 Anyone starting a new food business which does not require approval, must register with the local authority at least 28 days before doing so.
 Failure to register is an offence which could lead to prosecution.

-Certain premises are exempt from registration e.g. some which are already registered for food law purposes, certain agricultural premises, motor cars, tents and marquees (but not stalls), some domestic premises and some village halls.
-Contact us on 01282 661199 if you think you might be exempt.
+Certain premises do not have to register.
+For example, some which are already registered for food law purposes, certain agricultural premises, motor cars, tents and marquees (but not stalls), some domestic premises and some village halls.
+Contact us if you think you might be exempt.